-Fit and drill the F-793-L&R Vent Brackets to the fuselage, and, if you have them, fit the SV-2 Adapter and SV-5 Ventilator to the panel.
+Fit and drill the F-793-L&R Vent Brackets to the fuselage, and, if you have them, fit the SV-2 Adapter and fresh air vent/nozzle to the panel.
+See Van's Aircraft web store for available fresh air vent options: SV-6 or SV-7.

 - Fig 8-1.
 Bending the longeron in a vise.
 Fig 8-2.
 Twisting the longeron.
 Fig 8-3.
 Checking the longeron against the template.
 Fig 8-4.
-The aft fuselage bulkheads and skins riveted - together.
+The aft fuselage bulkheads and skins riveted together.
 Fig 8-5.
-The forward side skin attached to the forward fuselage. - Fig 8-6.
+The forward side skin attached to the forward fuselage.
+Fig 8-6.
 The longerons inserted.
 Fig 8-7.
 Interior of the tailcone with floor ribs clecoed in place.